GOQii

 running lead to muscle loss

-Running is excellent cardio and a popular form of exercise which can be performed in groups.
+Running is excellent cardio workout and a popular form of exercise.
 It is a simple way to stay active, improve stamina, build stronger bones and lose extra pounds.
-Running does not have great prerequisites, just determination and the correct technique can get you started.
-It is a proven way to lose body fat, but can running lead to muscle loss?
+Running does not have great prerequisites, just determination and the correct technique can help you get started.
+It is a proven way to lose body fat, but can running also lead to muscle loss?
 There are some myths around this area of running.
 Let us look into the possibilities and know what happens to your body when you run.

 Does Running Lead To Muscle Loss?